antmicro/rdfm/documentation/source/rdfm_mgmt_server.md

 For accessing the management API, the RDFM server does not issue any tokens itself.
 This task is delegated to the authorization server that is used in conjunction with RDFM.

+### Users' and applications' permissions

+The authorization server needs to implement certain applications' scopes and users' permissions for users and applications to access RDFM API.

+#### Scopes

 The following scopes are used for controlling access to different methods of the RDFM API:
-- `rdfm_admin_ro` - read-only access to the API (fetching devices, groups, packages)
+- `rdfm_admin_ro` - read-only access to the API (fetching devices, groups, packages).
-- `rdfm_admin_rw` - complete administrative access to the API with modification rights
+- `rdfm_admin_rw` - complete administrative access to the API with modification rights.

 Additional rules are defined for package uploading route from [Packages API](api.rst#Packages_API).
 - `rdfm_upload_single_file` - allows uploading an artifact of type `single-file`.